roscibely/roscibely/README.md

 **More About Me**:

    - 🚀 I’m currently working on development of optimal/learning control algorithms for nonlinear dynamic.
-   - ⚡ I’m looking to collaborate on some deep learning project.
    - 🧠 I'm an inquisitive learner, on a path to explore tech and artificial intelligence.